stormpath/stormpath-documentation/source/auth_n.rst

 .. note::

-  Although the ``issuer`` field is not required, it is recommended because it will make a name show up under the code in the Google Authenticator app.
+  Although the ``issuer`` field is not required, it is recommended because it will make a name show up under the code in the Google Authenticator (or `similar <https://www.authy.com/tutorials/how-use-authy-google-authenticator/>`__) app.

 .. only:: java